hrr817/qconnect/README.md

-# React App Boilderplate (Clean)
+# Qconnenct

-A clean boilder plate for react app.
+## A quick way for conversing

+### Features

+- Dark mode
+- Login anonymously or via Google
+- Create or enter rooms
-- clean styling.
+- Start Chatting
-- dark mode. (change html element data-theme attribute)